soberwp/models/README.md

 });
 ```

 That's it, now go ahead and add `model-name.json` files, (`.php` and `.yaml` formats supported from v1.0.3) in the folder or subfolders to begin creating your models.
-Use [Unravel](https://github.com/soberwp/unravel) to move the config files outside of your theme path.
+Use [Unravel](https://github.com/soberwp/unravel) to automatically move the config files outside of your theme path for better separation of concerns.

 ## Usage